gasparian/lsh-search-go/README.md

     - ~~update work with mongo client in bench prep code~~;
     - ~~add decorator to handlers to measure the response time~~;
     - ~~add hasher update on pop/put/get (store timestamp of the last change and compare the local one with the actual)~~;
-    - make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile);
+    - ~~make docker image even lighter - deploy only binaries using [docker scratch](https://github.com/phrozen/geohash/blob/master/server/Dockerfile)~~;
     - add unit tests for API methods;
 4. Add search quality testing using the test part of the benchmark dataset:
     - write a script that sends the test data points to the seach index, and compares the answers with the ground truth;
     - script must also write out the log with all needed mertrics (FPR, FNG, ROC, f1 and etc.);
     - determine optimal min. distance on validation set;
     - add unit tests for metrics calculation funcs;
-5. Make comprehensive reference in app.
+5. Make readme section on "how it works".

 ### Notes:
  - Below I'll show how to talk with mongodb via console, to make quick checks on the dataset.